 The other retailers, and libraries

-There are many ebook retailers including Tolino, Scribd, 24Symbols and Playster to name a few.
-There are also some speciality retailers like All Romance Books and Omnilit.
+There are many ebook retailers, including Tolino, Scribd, 24Symbols, and Playster, to name a few.
+There are also some specialty retailers like All Romance Books and Omnilit.

 While much smaller in market share, you might be lucky and find some sales traction.

 The last sales avenue is libraries.
-You can get your ebooks into libraries if you use an aggregator that supplies OverDrive, which specialises in library ebook distribution.
+You can get your ebooks into libraries if you use an aggregator that supplies OverDrive, which specializes in library ebook distribution.